worksnoah/LARP/README.md

 # LARP-OFF

 LARP-OFF is a friends-only, anonymous 1v1 video game in which two people get 20 seconds to out-larp each other.
 WebRTC carries live camera and microphone media directly between peers.
 Supabase handles temporary matchmaking and signaling.
-At the bell, Player A sends six compressed still frames—three per player—to a protected Supabase Edge Function, which asks `gpt-4o-mini` for one comparative verdict.
+At the bell, Player A sends twenty compressed still frames—ten per player—to a protected Supabase Edge Function, which asks `gpt-4o-mini` for one comparative verdict and a 10-step evaluation timeline.

 No accounts, chat, recordings, permanent image storage, frontend build, or custom server are involved.